omarrmahmuudd/README/README.md

 ### 👨‍💻 About Me

 I am a Data Analyst specialized in data cleaning, analysis, and visualization.
-I help businesses understand their data and make smarter decisions through clear reports and interactive dashboards.
+I help businesses understand their data and make smarter decisions through clear, interactive dashboards.

----

-### 💼 Services I Offer

-- Data Cleaning & Preprocessing
-- Data Analysis & Insights
-- Interactive Dashboards (Power BI & Excel)
-- Business Reports & Visualization

 ---